graasp/graasp-infrastructure/README.md

 In this case the fix is usually to update the `@cdktf/provider-aws` dependency.
 Using `yarn upgrade-interactive` it is easy to do.

 If upgrading the npm dependencies does not solve the problem, it might be because the required ranges are incompatible.
-This can be cause by modules requiring higher ranges, and the pre-built aws provider not being updated to those ranges yet.
+Some modules might require higher ranges, and the pre-built aws provider not being updated to those ranges yet.
 In this case, look at the requirements for the two modules that are manually added in the `cdktf.json` config file and set them to a previous version that makes the range requirement from the pre-built aws provider happy.

 ### Container does not exist in task definition